katiestar99/ansible/docs/docsite/rst/porting_guides/porting_guide_2.10.rst

 Action plugins which execute modules should use fully-qualified module names
 ----------------------------------------------------------------------------

-* Action plugins that call modules should pass explicit, fully-qualified module names to ``_execute_module()`` whenever possible (eg, ``ansible.builtin.file`` rather than ``file``).
+* Action plugins that call modules should pass explicit, fully-qualified module names to ``_execute_module()`` whenever possible (eg, ``assible.builtin.file`` rather than ``file``).
 This ensures that the task's collection search order is not consulted to resolve the module.
 Otherwise, a module from a collection earlier in the search path could be used when not intended.

 Porting custom scripts
 ======================